yangbiolab/yangbiolab.github.io/docs/About/index.md

 ::: tip The lab's research interests include:
 1. Microbiome in human health and diseases.
-2. Host-microbiome co-metabolism modeling for precision medicine.
+2. Host-microbiome co-metabolism modelling for precision medicine.
 3. Microbiome-based markers and therapeutics for diseases & disorders.
 4. AI in medicine.
 :::